razuf/sandbox/README.md

 # Sandbox

-Implementation of a API test server that returns JSON encoded accounts and transactions.
+Implementation of an API test server that returns JSON encoded accounts and transactions - no database, dynamic generation of data, almost stateless.

 ## routes
 ```